jennfrbrown/kickstarter-analysis/README.md

 <img src="CreateSubcategory3.png" height="200" width="600">

-From there we created a pivot table filtering by parent category and years.
+Next, we created a pivot table filtering by parent category and years.
 The column value was equal to "outcome", rows values equal to "date created conversion", and values equal to "outcome".
-After setting up the pivot chart we created a pivot line chart, selecting the "Line with Markers" style.
+The column labels were filtered to show only "successful", "failed", and "canceled" outcomes.
+We set the parent category equal to filter to ensure that we looking only at theater projects.
+All campaign outcomes were then sorted to   After setting up the pivot chart we created a pivot line chart, selecting the "Line with Markers" style.
+The filters used were based off what we are trying to provide information for Louise on - outcomes and launch date.

-***One of the challenges  is that excel automatically parsed the dates when the pivot table was created.
-This analysis works best if you remove the quarters and years fields that Excel automatically parsed in."***

 ### Analysis of Outcomes Based on Goals

-One of the first things we did was add filters to this data, this allows us to omit data that doesn't pertain or focus in on specific data.
-We sorted the Pledged and Goal Columns from highest to lowest to put them in some semblance of order.
+**For this analysis we used the CountIFS() Function to determine outcomes based on goal amounts for plays specifically.**

+For this

 ### Challenges and Difficulties Encountered